ReScience/rescience.github.io/ten-years.md

 Note that we do not ask you to write a new version of your old code.
-We ask you instead to **try to make your old code to run on modern hardware/software** (with minimal modifications) in order to check if you can obtain the exact same results that were publised more than ten years ago.
+We ask you instead to **try to make your old code to run on modern hardware/software** (with minimal modifications) in order to check if you can obtain the exact same results that were publised at least ten years ago.

-Sounds easy ?
-We have good reasons to think this might more difficult than you think.
-And maybe the first problem you'll have to solve is to find your own source code (see [resources](#resources) section for help).
+Sounds easy?
+We have good reasons to think this might be more difficult than you think.
+And maybe the first problem you'll have to solve is to find your own source code (see the [resources](#resources) section for help).

 ### Important dates

 The challenge will run for six months, from **October 1st, 2019 to April 1st, 2020**.
-We'll organize a workshop in Bordeaux (France) sometime in **June 2020** (date not yet settled) to introduce the results.
+We'll organize a workshop in Bordeaux (France) sometime in **June 2020** (date not yet settled) to present the results.
 If you intend to participate to the challenge, make sure to also come to the workshop to hear some scary stories.